paul-carteron/happign/README.md

 all.

 To facilitate access to this data, IGN has implemented a set of APIs and Web services based on OGC standards.
-In other words, it is possible, with correctly formatted URLs, to access IGN data.
-In spite of a well supplied documentation, the use of APIs remains complex to set up.
-The `happign` package has been created to facilitate this.
+In spite of a well supplied documentation, the use of APIs and Web services remains complex to set up in R. The `happign` package has been created to facilitate this.

 ### Rights of use for IGN data